 By John Lyons

-NEIL ASPIN admitted it was a ‘wrench' to leave after moving into the League to take over at former club Port Vale last week.
+NEIL ASPIN admitted it was a ‘wrench’ to leave Gateshead after moving into the Football League to take over at former club Port Vale last week.

-Appointed manager at the club just under two years ago, he left the Heed 16th in an incredibly tight table, just four points off the play-off positions.
+Appointed manager at the National League club just under two years ago, he left the Heed 16th in an incredibly tight table, just four points off the play-off positions.

-No one can say Aspin doesn't deserve his EFL opportunity.
-The former Vale defender has spent a dozen years in management with Harrrogate Town, – where he enjoyed three promotions and set Jamie Vardy on the road to glory – and hometown club Gateshead.
+No one can say Aspin doesn’t deserve his EFL opportunity.
+The former Vale defender has spent a dozen years in management with Harrrogate Town, FC Halifax Town – where he enjoyed three promotions and set Jamie Vardy on the road to glory – and hometown club Gateshead.

 The 52-year-old said: “It’s always nice to manage your hometown club and I must say the chairman and his wife (Richard and Julie Bennett) have been really good to me.